kuberiitb/randomApps/sudokuSolver/index.md

 I will fix the bug and update the code soon.

-Till then, Tell me how, may of the 50 puzzles, this code could solve(Don't run a loop, OK?)
+Till then, Tell me how may, of the 50 puzzles, this code could solve(Don't run a loop, OK?)